• Skip to primary navigation

 • Bell Pepper: I have used yellow bell pepper for this recipe.
 Any color bell pepper should work fine.

 • Green Onion: chopped green onion(spring onion) adds such a wonderful flavor to kung pao.
-Reserve a tablespoon finely sliced green part of onion for garnish.
+Reserve a tablespoon of finely sliced green part of onion for garnish.

 • Minced Ginger: an inch of minced ginger is what makes this recipe truly delicious.
 I only recommend using fresh ginger root.
 Do not substitute with ginger powder.